talosdigital/u-css/src/005-centering/README.md

 1. Make it Readable.
 2. Good Practices.
 3. Use HTML5.
-4. Structure Naming Convention.
+4. Structured Naming Convention.
-5. Responsive skills are optionals.
+5. Responsive code is optional.
 6. Use correct Cascade code.
 7. Use correct Inheritance.
-8. Goal: The practice should look as be required.
+8. Goal: The practice should look as required.

 ### Before
-You should read about Centering Components Documentation here:
+You should read about Centering Components here:

 1. [CSS align][1]
 2. [Centering CSS][2]